Dakaraitte/Scriptwriting/README.md

 Dialog is an invented character profile with, then, a screenplay with a character taken from the already existing game "Xenoblade Chronicles 3", Miyo.

-In Premission monologue there are two invented monologues acted by Link (from "The Legend of Zelda.
+In Pre-mission monologue there are two invented monologues acted by Link (from "The Legend of Zelda.
 Tears of the Kingdom") and 2B (from "NieR: Automata The End of YoRHa Edition").

 In Barks there's a contextualized woman barks.